hapify/hapify/docs/templating/hapify/syntax.md

 ## Why use a specific syntax?

 We designed a syntax to manipulate the [model object](../../model-object), injected in the templates, that represents the data-model.
-This syntax is optimized to play with this object's properties with short words.
+This syntax is optimized to play with this object properties with short words.
 This allows us to manage complex ideas with short sentences.

 For example, this loop in Javascript: